Butterflies NEED You! Be a Butterfly Hero!

 When spring comes, they naturally migrate back and start reproducing again.
 They are the only butterflies that do this.
 Other species winter over in place.

+Butterflies need you!
 Why are butterflies are on the decline?
 Agricultural practices such as the use of pesticides are destroying butterfly habitats and food sources.
-The summer habitat of monarch butterflies is one third of what it used to be due to growing and logging habits in the United States.
+The summer habitat of monarch butterflies is one-third of what it used to be due to growing and logging habits in the United States.

 Since most of the milkweed in this country is located near or on agricultural land, the use of herbicides on milkweed is significantly reducing its availability.
 Deforestation is removing safe places for butterflies and other creatures to hibernate and reproduce.

 Logging industries are stripping the land of trees at an alarming rate.
 Butterflies are incredibly sensitive to pesticides.
-It doesn’t take a large amount of pesticides to kill thousands of pollinators.
+It doesn’t take a large number of pesticides to kill thousands of pollinators.

 Click here to read more about what a biologist who has studied monarchs for decades has to say about the decline of the monarchs and see just how severe the problem is becoming.
 Butterflies need a place to rest, feed, and reproduce.